 In this article, we will explain pegging currency meaning as well as discuss its major advantages and disadvantages.
-This will help Forex traders understand the market better.
+This will help traders understand the market better.

 The first and foremost reason to have a currency peg is to ensure efficient trading conditions between two nations.
 What’s more, the approach makes it possible to minimize foreign exchange rate risks.

 As a rule, developing countries peg their currencies with developed nations featuring more advanced economies.
 As a result, domestic businesses and companies can benefit from broader market access with lower risks.